VAT 69 Commando: Origins: 1968 Communist insurgency

-VAT 69, also known as Task Force, Charlie Force and Special Project Team, was founded in 1969 (hence the number 69) and is modelled on the British 22nd Special Air Service Regiment, as a small combat unit to counter the tactics and techniques of communist terrorists.
-The idea for an elite counter-terrorist paramilitary police unit was originally proposed the Minister of Home Affairs and Internal Security, The Honorable Allahyarham (late) Tun Dr Ismail to fight the communist insurgency.
+The 69 Commando, originally known as the Task Force, Charlie Force, or the Special Project Team, was established in 1969.
+The numerical designation "69" refers to its year of founding.
+The unit was modelled on the British 22nd Special Air Service (22 SAS) Regiment as a small, highly mobile combat unit designed to counter the tactics of communist insurgents.
+The proposal for an elite paramilitary police unit was initiated by the then Minister of Home Affairs, Tun Dr Ismail Abdul Rahman, to address the escalation of the Second Malayan Emergency, which began in 1968.